-Projects that meet all the criteria listed under Good and Best will earn three points.
-Projects that meet all the criteria under Good and some under Best will earn two credits.
-Projects that meet either some of the Best but none of the Good or all of the Good criteria will earn one credit.
-All others will earn zero.
+Projects that meet all the criteria listed under Good and Best will earn five points.
+Projects that meet all the criteria under Good and some under Best will earn three points.
+Projects that meet either some of the Best but none of the Good or all of the Good criteria will earn two points.
+All others will earn zero points.